Machine Learning-Based CSI Feedback With Variable Length in FDD Massive MIMO: Abstract

 \section{Abstract}

 To fully unlock the benefits of \gls{mimo} networks, downlink \gls{csi} is required at the \gls{bs}.
 In \gls{fdd} systems, the \gls{csi} is acquired through a feedback signal from the \gls{ue}.
 However, this may lead to an important overhead in \gls{fdd} massive \gls{mimo} systems.
 Focusing on these systems, in this study, we propose a novel strategy to design the \gls{csi} feedback.
-Our strategy allows to optimally design the feedback with variable length, while reducing the parameter number at the \gls{ue}.
+Our strategy allows to optimally design variable length feedback, that is promising compared to fixed feedback since users experience channel matrices differently sparse.
 Specifically, \gls{pca} is used to compress the channel into a latent space with adaptive dimensionality.
 To quantize this compressed channel, the feedback bits are smartly allocated to the latent space dimensions by minimizing the \gls{nmse} distortion.
 Finally, the quantization codebook is determined with $k$-means clustering.
-Numerical simulations show that our strategy improves the zero-forcing beamforming sum rate by 26.8\%, compared with the popular CsiNet.
-The number of model parameters is reduced by 24.9 times, thus causing a significantly smaller offloading overhead.
-At the same time, \gls{pca} is characterized by a lightweight unsupervised training, requiring eight times fewer training samples than CsiNet.
+Numerical simulations show that our strategy improves the zero-forcing beamforming sum rate by 17\%, compared to CsiNetPro.
+The number of model parameters is reduced by 23.4 times, thus causing a significantly smaller offloading overhead.
+At the same time, \gls{pca} is characterized by a lightweight unsupervised training, requiring eight times fewer training samples than CsiNetPro.

 \glsresetall